trewknowledge/GDPR/README.txt

 **THIS PLUGIN IS IN BETA**

 This plugin is meant to assist with GDPR.
-It has a set of features that aim to website owners to be compliant and users to have easy access to it's data.
+It has a set of features that aim for data processors to be compliant and users to have easy access to its data.

 == Collaboration ==

-On our github repo you will find 2 branches
+On our GitHub repository, you will find 2 branches
-1. master => On this branch is where you will find the code for this plugin.
-Feel free to help out.
+1.  master => On this branch you will find the code for this plugin.
+Feel free to help out and send pull-requests.
-1. rewrite => It's a rewrite version of this plugin with some extra stuff.
-This version includes the cookie component.
-It is built with the same file structure.
-Feel free to help out there too.

-Whatever is submitted to the master branch will end up being used on the rewrite.
-The rewrite is just a polished version of this plugin.
-Maybe with a nicer UI.
+1.  rewrite => This branch contains a version of the plugin with additional settings, an improved UI, and additional features such as cookie preference management.
+This branch will soon be merged into master.

 == Known issues / TODO ==

-1. Due to server limitations we can't shoot an email to everyone when using the data breach notification.
-Open to suggestions.
+1. Due to server limitations, we can't send mass emails to everyone in the database when using the data breach notification.
+We are open to suggestions on how to best handle this.
-1. Data download should have an additional layer of confirmation.
-Email confirmation as all other options.
+1. The download of user data should have an additional layer of confirmation.
+A user should receive an email confirmation before being able to download their data.
-1. When removing a consent from the settings, it doesn't revoke that particular consent for all users.
+1. When removing a consent from the settings page, it doesn't revoke that particular consent for all users.
 1. Cookie preferences ( Being worked on the rewrite branch of the plugin. )

 == Features ==